-The series LLC is a relatively new concept in business ownership, but the concept of multiple LLCs has been around for some time.
+The series LLC is a relatively new concept in business ownership, but the concept of multiple LLCs under one umbrella LLC has been around for some time.

 An LLC (limited liability company) is a form of business ownership recognized by all U.S. states.
 An LLC is not a corporation, but it does provide the same liability protection as a corporation since it is separate from its owners (called "members").
 An LLC with several members may be taxed as a partnership, with the profits passing through to the partners/members according to their share of the business.
 LLC's are popular because they are simpler to form than a corporation while providing comparable liability protection.

 The series LLC (SLLC) includes a master or umbrella LLC and other LLCs which are separated from each other for liability purposes (called "cells."
 Each cell LLC has assets separate from the others, while the master LLC controls all the LLCs in the series.
 Each cell LLC has its own owners (members) and is liable only for its own debts and obligations.
 A series LLC has been compared to a corporation with several subsidiaries.